-We’ve been investing in 529s for our children for over a decade.
-Like most of you, we hope to seamlessly combine our 529s with our Coverdell Educational Savings Accounts (ESA), our Post 9/11 GI Bill benefit, scholarships, and education tax credits.
+We’ve been investing in 529s for our children for almost two decades.
+Like most of you, we hope to seamlessly combine our 529s with our Coverdell Educational Savings Accounts (ESA), Post 9/11 GI Bill benefits, scholarships, and education tax credits.
 With more parents contributing to a 529 plan to help pay for their child’s college expenses, I get asked about them a lot.
 Here are a few of the most common questions I’ve received.

 Are there income and contribution limits for 529 plans?

 No. There is no income limit for individuals who want to fund a 529 plan.
 However, your 529 contributions are limited to the amount set by your state to cover the cost of qualified higher education expenses.
-Don’t worry, that amount can be as high as $500,000.
-Additionally, If you’re eligible to contribute to an ESA, you can fund it as well as your 529.
+Don’t worry, that amount can be as high as $500,000 annually.
+Additionally, if you’re eligible to contribute to an ESA, you can fund it in addition to your 529.

 Are there any tax benefits to contributing to a 529 plan?